ankarion/blog/content/postgresql/jsonb.md

 <div id="definition_table"></div>

+But don't be fooled by this table.
+Jsonb is much more complex then json.

 # Usage
 Long story short, I will suggest using jsonb in a case when your tables are too sparse.
 The following chapter will explain this.

 ## Project
-I would like to start explanations with descriptions of the project I used to work with.
+I would like to start explanations with description of the project I used to work with.

 Let's imagine that we have a beautiful project with data in [3NF][3NF], everything works fine and fast.
 Let's look at our beautiful table of users: